 Greeks will certainly teach you that whenever you have a problem you can’t solve, there’s no reason to worry about it.

 This is Greek philosophy at its best.
 What’s done cannot be undone, or so they say.
 Let’s enjoy life.

-Pleasures are baking bread, talking with friends, walking by the ocean.
+Pleasures are baking bread, talking with friends, and walking by the ocean.

 It’s a glass of ouzo with sweet grapes kindly offered after a meal.
-Greek will offer their help when you are lost, in need or in a very difficult situation.
+Greek will offer their help when you are lost, in need, or a very difficult situation.

 Greece is a generous country made of generous people.
 Locals take pride in receiving their visitors and the best compliment you can make them is saying so.

 In return, you will get the best of what they have: Their best food, their best wine, and their honest friendship.